yzhanghf/Network-two-sample-test/README.md

 * It is likely infeasible to run some simulations on personal computers.
 Therefore, all reproducibility details are written for running on high-performance computing (HPC) clusters, such as Unity.
 In this document, we will use Unity with Slurm queueing system.
 * In this work, we use the word "Magpie" as the anonymized username.

+## Matlab files that encode our method

+* Users who want to apply our method, please copy the entire "subroutine" subfolder, as the main method files still depend on a few further subroutines.
+* ```subroutines/Our_method_classic.m```: Input two adjacency matrices and perform our proposed test.
+* ```subroutines/Our_method_NetHashing.m``` and ```subroutines/Our_method_FastTest.m```: These code our hashing and fast test method.
+Run the hashing to compress each individual network into a sequence of summary statistics.
+Then run the second to perform our method based on these summary statistics, without needing to access the original adjacency matrices.

 ## Steps to reproduce simulation results